How to cope with divorce stress

 Why is divorce so stressful?

 How much the emotional aspects of separating impact you depends on different factors, including your individual adaptability to change and external factors like the amicability of your separation.
+However, many of us experience stress when things happen that we can't predict, or can't control.

 If you’re able to communicate with your ex-partner safely and choose to separate amicably, the elements of the divorce process that are mostly within your control include: